WaveDM: Wavelet-Based Diffusion Models for Image Restoration: Introduction

-Recently, diffusion models \cite{nichol2021improved, dhariwal2021diffusion, rombach2022high, ho2022cascaded,saharia2022photorealistic} have gained extraordinary success in various computer vision tasks such as conditional image generation \cite{rombach2022high, liu2021more, shi2022divae}, image super-resolution \cite{li2022srdiff, saharia2022image}, image-to-image translation \cite{wang2022pretraining, zhao2022egsde, saharia2022palette, sasaki2021unit} and face restoration \cite{preechakul2022diffusion,yue2022difface, nair2022ddpm}, resulting from its training stability and high quality of generated images.
-However, the biggest challenge among them is the heavy computational burden as diffusion models usually require a large-size model with multiple steps of sampling.
+Recently, diffusion models \cite{nichol2021improved, dhariwal2021diffusion, rombach2022high, ho2022cascaded,saharia2022photorealistic} have come into the spotlight.
+Their achievements span various computer vision tasks such as conditional image generation \cite{rombach2022high, liu2023more, shi2022divae}, image super-resolution \cite{li2022srdiff, saharia2022image}, image-to-image translation \cite{wang2022pretraining, zhao2022egsde, saharia2022palette, sasaki2021unit}, and face restoration \cite{preechakul2022diffusion,yue2022difface, nair2022ddpm}.
+These models have become popular because of many distinct benefits diffusion models possess.
+One is the outstanding generative capability as diffusion models can better capture the data distribution compared to other approaches such as GANs.
+Furthermore, diffusion models excel in countering diverse degradations, ranging from noise and blur to more complex corruptions due to their ability in modeling intricate data distributions.
+In addition, diffusion models are inherently resistant to mode collapse, ensuring comprehensive data distribution coverage \cite{ho2020denoising, sohl2015deep, song2020improved}.
+This leads to more stable training, mitigating chances of unpredictable outputs and affirming their reliability in restoration.
+However, the biggest challenge among them is the heavy computational burden as diffusion models usually require many steps of sampling.
 Earlier works \cite{dhariwal2021diffusion, ho2022cascaded} start from generating a low-resolution image and gradually upsample it through pretrained super-resolution models to reduce the processing time in each step.
 Rombach et al. \cite{rombach2022high} apply the diffusion models in the latent space of powerful pretrained autoencoders for high-resolution image synthesis.
-Some other works mainly focus on reducing the evaluation steps by accelerated deterministic implicit sampling \cite{song2020denoising}, knowledge distillation\cite{meng2022distillation, salimans2022progressive}, changing the diffusion strategy \cite{lyu2022accelerating} and reformulating the solution to the diffusion ordinary differential equations \cite{lu2022dpm, lu2022dpmplus}.
-However, they are still restricted with practical applications of high-resolution image restoration.
+Some other works mainly focus on reducing the evaluation steps by accelerated deterministic implicit sampling \cite{song2021denoising}, knowledge distillation\cite{meng2023distillation, salimans2022progressive}, changing the diffusion strategy \cite{lyu2022accelerating} and reformulating the solution to the diffusion ordinary differential equations \cite{lu2022dpm, lu2022dpmplus}.
+However, they are still restricted to practical applications of high-resolution image restoration.